Shivneel-Prasad/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+    - It is a practice of making the websites usable by as many people as possible.
+Generally its customized for people with disabilities yet the practice of making the sites accessible can also benefit others groups as well such as mobile devices and or slow internet connections.
+Everyone is provided with equal opportunities no matter their circumstances.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+    - Provide proper alternate text for images.
+    - Use color with care to ensure people with disabilities benefit greatly from color when used to distinguish and organize the content.
+    - Ensure the content is logical and navigable using only a keyboard.

 3. How would you explain the concept of a variable to someone new to programming?
+    - It is a value that can change depending on the conditions or information passed to the program. typically contains instructions that tells the computer what to do and what is the usage of the data in the program while running.

 4. What is the purpose of using functions in code?
+    - It enables the programmer to break down a problem into smaller chunks each that performs a particular task.

 5. How do you access a key inside of an object inside of an array?
+    - A dot property accessor would require a valid identifier for example Objects.keys() will return the keys of object.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.